 On the first point, the developing world's export growth model, which worked well in the 1980s and '90s, won't be viable for four more years or so while the U.S. continues to deleverage.
 Europe, meanwhile, has emerged from recession, but its economic growth will probably remain subdued at best.

-The decline in the U.S. household Financial Contagion rate from 12 percent in the early 1980s to 2 percent in the mid-2000s drove growth in the U.S. and the global economy.
+The decline in the U.S. household saving rate from 12 percent in the early 1980s to 2 percent in the mid-2000s drove growth in the U.S. and the global economy.
 During the savings drought, consumer spending grew one-half percentage point a year faster than disposable (after-tax) income and added about half a percentage point to growth in real gross domestic product.

 Now all that is moving in reverse: Households are pushed to save by uncertainty over stock portfolios, exhausted home equity and the lack of retirement assets held by postwar babies.